Physical culture: Australia

 Other leading historical schools include the Edith Parsons School of Physical Culture, founded in Sydney in 1961; and the Burns Association of Physical Culture, founded in Sydney in 1968, both still in operation.
-Competitions are held between local clubs with an annual championship.
-Other schools founded later include the Western Zone Physical Culture (1972), and The Australian Physie and Dance Revolution (2011).
+Other schools founded later include the Western Zone Physical Culture (1972), and The Australian Physie and Dance Association (APDA) (2011).
+United Physie was founded in 2023.

+Competition structure varies between associations, but generally, there are local, state, and national competitions for teams and individuals.
+National championships are typically held at prestigious venues such as the Sydney Opera House or the Sydney International Convention Centre.

 Contemporary interest in 19th-century physical culture

-Considerable academic research into 19th-century physical culture has been undertaken since the 1980s, and numerous articles, theses and books have been produced addressing the topic from various perspectives.
+Considerable academic research into 19th-century physical culture has been undertaken since the 1980s, and numerous articles, theses, and books have been produced addressing the topic from various perspectives.

-A number of contemporary strength and health training programs are based directly upon, or draw inspiration from various physical culture systems.
+Many contemporary strength and health training programs are based directly upon or draw inspiration from various physical culture systems.

-The historic Hegeler Carus Mansion in LaSalle, Illinois features a basement gymnasium that is believed to be a uniquely preserved example of a late-19th-century turnverein physical culture training facility.
+The historic Hegeler Carus Mansion in LaSalle, Illinois, features a basement gymnasium, considered a rare surviving example of a late-19th-century Turnverein gymnastics club and physical culture training facility.

 Modern collections of antique physical culture apparatus include those of the Joe and Betty Weider Museum of Physical Culture, part of the H.J.
 Lutcher Stark Center for Physical Culture and Sports at the University of Texas at Austin and the Gymuseum collection at the Forteza Fitness and Martial Arts studio in Ravenswood, Chicago.